Cincinnati: Sports

 The Bengals have made three Super Bowl appearances since the franchise was founded, in 1982, 1989, and 2022, but have yet to win a championship.
 The Bengals enjoy strong rivalries with the Cleveland Browns and Pittsburgh Steelers, both of whom are also members of the AFC North division.
 Whenever the Bengals and Carolina Panthers play against each other in an inter-conference matchup that occurs every four years, their games are dubbed the "Queen City Bowl", as Charlotte, North Carolina, the home city of the Panthers, is also known as the Queen City.

 FC Cincinnati is a soccer team that plays in Major League Soccer.
 FC Cincinnati made its home debut in the USL on April 9, 2016, before a crowd of more than 14,000 fans.
 On their next home game against Louisville City FC, FC Cincinnati broke the all-time USL attendance record with a crowd of 20,497; on May 14, 2016, it broke its own record, bringing in an audience of 23,375 on its 1–0 victory against the Pittsburgh Riverhounds.
 After breaking the USL attendance record on several additional occasions, the club moved to Major League Soccer (MLS) for the 2019 season.
 FC Cincinnati was awarded an MLS bid on May 29, 2018, and moved to TQL Stadium in the West End neighborhood just northwest of downtown in 2021.

 Cincinnati is also home to two men's college basketball teams: the Cincinnati Bearcats and Xavier Musketeers.
 These two teams face off as one of college basketball's rivalries known as the Crosstown Shootout.
 In 2011, the rivalry game erupted in an on-court brawl at the end of the game that saw multiple suspensions follow.
 The Musketeers have made 10 of the last 11 NCAA tournaments while the Bearcats have won two Division I National Championships.
 Previously, the Cincinnati Royals competed in the National Basketball Association from 1957 to 1972; they are now known as the Sacramento Kings.

 The Flying Pig Marathon is a yearly event attracting many runners and acts as a qualifier to the Boston Marathon.

 The Cincinnati Open, a historic international men's and women's tennis tournament that is part of the ATP Tour Masters 1000 Series and the WTA 1000 Series, was established in the city in 1899 and has been held at the Lindner Family Tennis Center in suburban Mason since 1979.

 The Cincinnati Cyclones are a minor league AA-level professional hockey team playing in the ECHL.
 Founded in 1990, the team plays at the Heritage Bank Center.
 They won the 2010 Kelly Cup Finals, their 2nd championship in three seasons.

-The Kroger Queen City Championship is played annually on the LPGA Tour at TPC River's Bend.
+The Kroger Queen City Championship is played annually on the LPGA Tour at Maketewah Country Club.
 Its 2022 debut marked the first time since 1963 that women's professional golf returned to Cincinnati.

 The table below shows sports teams in the Cincinnati area that average more than 5,000 fans per game: